ysk8hori/numberplace-generator/README.md

 ```

 The **block size** of argument is refers to the size of a 3x3 square area for a game that is 9x9 overall.
 The argument must be an object of { width: number, height: number }.
-The length of one side of the game (width multiplied by height) must be less than 9.
+The length of one side of the game (width multiplied by height) must be 3 or higher, and less than 9.
 If a larger size is specified, it will take longer to generate the game.